FREQUENTLY ASKED QUESTIONS

 Explore campaigns for diverse and promising projects on Women You Should Fund.
 All it takes is the click of a button to make a monetary pledge and contribute to bringing a new woman-powered idea or venture to life.

 What type of payment options are available?

 All transactions on Women You Should Fund are between backers and creators directly.
 They are managed by a third party payment processor, Stripe, considered “the best online credit card processing solution” for both businesses and consumers.

-Once the campaign has ended you cannot cancel your pledge or receive a refund.
+Once the campaign has ended and the funds have been processed you cannot cancel your pledge or receive a refund.
 All processed contributions are final.